What Fractional Executives Actually Earn: Rates by Role (2026)

 Is it cheaper to hire a fractional executive than a full-time one?

 For most businesses that do not need a full-time C-suite role, yes.
 The comparison should always be against total employment cost, not base salary.
-Once you add superannuation (12% in Australia from July 2025), employer NI (15% in the UK from April 2025), benefits, and on-costs, a full-time hire typically costs 25–35% more than the base salary figure suggests.
+Once you add superannuation (12% in Australia from July 2025), employer NI (15% in the UK for 2026/27), or US benefits worth around 30% of total compensation, a full-time hire typically costs 28 to 35% more than the base salary figure suggests.

 Do fractional executives charge by the hour or by retainer?